daschaich/HEPAL/README.md

 * NEOS: Neutrino Experiment for Oscillation at Short baseline in Korea
 * NERSC: National Energy Research Scientific Computing Center
 * NESSiE: Neutrino Experiment with SpectrometerS in Europe, proposed for CERN and/or Fermilab
+* NESTA: UK charity, formerly National Endowment for Science, Technology and the Arts
 * NESTOR: Neutrino Extended Submarine Telescope with Oceanographic Research
 * NeurIPS: Neural Information Processing Systems conference
 * NEUT: Neutrino interaction simulation library, apparently not an acronym